 The Soil Ecology Section of the Ecological Society of America seeks to promote an understanding of the importance of soil biota among ecologists, soil scientists, and members of related disciplines, to encourage education and research in soil ecology, to sponsor meetings and publications for the communication of research and educational activities in soil ecology, and to increase student participation in the Society.

-ESA Soil Ecology Section Officers, 2015-2017:
+ESA Soil Ecology Section Officers, 2017-2019:

-Dr. Becky Ball, Secretary, Arizona State University
+Dr. Lydia Zeglin, Secretary, Kansas State University